d-wasserman/study-line-editor/README.md

 The goal of this script  is to enable linear rolling windows through the extensions of segments in a line feature class.
 The intended uses for this are:

-* Aid in the creation of rolling window segments for linear rolling stats
+* Aid in the creation of rolling window segments for linear rolling stats.

 * Allow proximity analysis for point features that blend intersections.

-* Provide a tool for batch editing and segmentation of polylines.
+* Provide a tool to assist with Vision Zero and related safety analysis.

 Works in ArcGIS Pro.
 This tool requires the pandas library to work.